top of page

 La Befana – an Italian Tradition

-La Befana was a tradition that I discovered while researching for a short story that appeared in a collection that was only available for only a limited time.
-My story was A Christmas Bauble From La Befana (retitled as Christmas Bauble).
+La Befana was a tradition that I discovered while researching A Christmas Bauble From La Befana (retitled as Christmas Bauble).

 La Befana doesn’t visit at Christmas, but on Epiphany Eve, or January 5th, and has been doing so since the Eighth Century.
 There are different versions of the fable, but this is the one I chose to use in my story.

 La Befana was known as the best housekeeper in her village and always kept a pleasant home.
 One day, after seeing the bright star in the sky, the one that announced the coming birth of Jesus, the Magi approached La Befana and asked for directions to where the Son of God could be found.
 She did not know but did provide the Magi shelter for the night.
 On the following morning when they were to continue their journey, they asked that La Befana join them.
 She declined because she was too busy with her housework and couldn’t make the journey.
 However, she later had a change of heart and tried to find the astrologers and Jesus.
-Unfortunately, she was unable to locate them, and to this day, she flys across the sky on her broomstick and continues to search and visits the homes of children.
-If they’ve been good, she fills their stockings with toys, candy, or fruit.
+Unfortunately, she was unable to locate them, and to this day, she flys across the sky on her broomstick as she continues to search and visits the homes of children along the way.
+If they’ve been good, she fills their stockings with small toys, candy, or fruit.
 If they’ve been bad, she leaves coal, onions, or garlic.
-Often she’ll also sweep the floor before she leaves.
+Often she’ll also sweep the floor before she leaves

 NEW.ChristmasBauble.jpg